darchr/gem5art/docs/npb-tutorial.md

 ## Compiling the linux kernel

 In this tutorial, we will use linux kernel v5.2.3 with gem5 to run NAS parallel benchmarks.
-First, add a folder linux-configs to store linux kernel config files.
-The configuration files of interest are available [here](https://github.com/darchr/gem5art/blob/master/docs/linux-configs/).
+First, get the linux kernel config file from [here](https://github.com/darchr/gem5art/blob/master/docs/linux-configs/config.5.2.3), and place it in npb-tests folder.
-Then, we will get the linux source and checkout the required linux version (e.g. 5.2.3 in this case).
+Then, we will get the linux source and checkout linux v5.2.3.

 ```
 git clone https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git
 mv linux linux-stable
 cd linux-stable
-git checkout v{version-no: e.g. 5.2.3}
+git checkout v5.2.3
 ```
-Compile the linux kernel from its source (and an appropriate config file from linux-configs/):
+Compile the linux kernel from its source (using already downloaded config file config.5.2.3):

 ```
-cp ../linux-configs/config.{version-no: e.g. 5.2.3} .config
+cp ../config.5.2.3 .config
 make -j8
-cp vmlinux vmlinux-{version-no: e.g. 5.2.3}
+cp vmlinux vmlinux-5.2.3
 ```

 ## gem5 run scripts